Former Maryland men's basketball player Cliff Tucker is killed at age 29 in car accident

 Former Maryland men’s basketball player Cliff Tucker was killed in a car accident Monday, television station CBS4 in Tucker’s hometown of El Paso, Texas, reported.

 A Maryland athletic spokesman said that a member of the athletic department staff had confirmed Tucker’s death from his mother.
+Tucker was involved in the crash while traveling to El Paso from San Antonio, CBS4 reported.

 Tucker, who played for the Terps from 2007 through 2011 and was part of the 2009-10 team that tied Duke for the Atlantic Coast Conference regular-season title, was 29.